From sparkling turquoise coastlines to rugged alpine peaks, taking a road trip through Italy is one of the greatest joys of traveling in Europe.

 Recommended Time: 5-7 days — read our full 7 day Dolomites itinerary here!

 The Dolomites, or Dolomite Alps, are a picturesque mountain range in northeastern Italy and home to the Dolomiti Bellunesi National Park, a UNESCO World Heritage Site.

 For the most convenient way to start your Dolomites road trip, fly into Venice, the nearest city served by an international airport.

-Optionally, start your trip with a few days in Venice before heading onto the Dolomites, explore a bit of the Prosecco wine region near Venice, or you can just get going right away!
+Alternately, you can explore a bit of the Prosecco wine region near Venice, or you can just get going right away!

 If you spend a few days in Venice (check out our 3 day Venice itinerary here), we don’t recommend you rent a car until you are ready to leave Venice — it won’t do you any good in the city of Venice!

 Drive from Venice to Belluno, the gateway to the Dolomites located in the eastern portion of the park.

 Spend a night in the town and explore some of the national park’s hiking trails for incredible views!

 Next, drive to the ski resort town of Cortina d’Ampezzo, a wonderful town to base yourself in and explore the surroundings.